Bhutan–Pakistan relations

 Bhutan–Pakistan relations refer to foreign relations between Bhutan and Pakistan.
 Relations have been active at least since 2004.
 Both nations are members of the South Asian Association for Regional Cooperation (SAARC) and the United Nations.
 Neither country has a resident ambassador.

 They are both Himalayan states and have two common neighbours – China and India.
 Bhutan has close relations with India while Pakistan has close relations with China.
 But Pakistan's relations with India are more tense, so India has at times viewed Pakistani approaches to Bhutan with suspicion.

-Country comparison

 History

 Bhutan and Pakistan have had links for centuries.
 In 1971, Bhutan was one of the first countries to recognize the secession of East Pakistan as independent Bangladesh.
+The relations between these countries were established diplomatically in 1988.
+The Bhutan Ambassador to Dhaka is recognized as a non-resident Ambassador to Pakistan while Pakistan's High Commissioner for Bangladesh is simultaneously recognized as a non-resident Ambassador to Bhutan.

 Scholarships

 Pakistan offers scholarships to Bhutanese students, particularly in medicine and engineering.

 Trade

 Major exports from Pakistan are cotton yarn, articles of textile materials, cotton fabric (woven), sports goods and leather.
 Imports by Pakistan include raw jute, crude rubber, oil seeds, cork and chemical materials/products.
-Economic cooperation between the two countries is minimal, owing to high freight rates and difficulties to access landlocked Bhutan.
+Economic cooperation between the two countries is minimal, owing to high freight rates and difficulties in accessing landlocked Bhutan.
 In 2008–2009 the total bilateral trade passed half a million US dollars.

 In the period 2007–2011 only 11 Pakistanis visited Bhutan as tourists.